RyanonRails/blog/source/_posts/2011-02-21-installing-crm-rtm-2011-for-development.md

 We’re going to need to download CRM 2011RTM (90 day trial).
 Link:

 Once downloaded, it will prompt you for a folder to drop the CRM installation files into.
-I created C:CRM for this purpose.
+I created C:\CRM for this purpose.

 Next prompt will be about updates.
 Make sure Get updates from Microsoft Dynamics CRM is clicked.
 Click Next